What are the age restrictions for competing?

 What do I do with my timing chip?

-In order for us to record your race time correctly you will need to attach it to the front wheel of your bike for the duration of the event.
-Timing chips will then be collected at finish line by event marshals.
+In order for us to record your race time correctly you will need to attach your race number, which has the timing chip attached to it, to the handlebars of your bike for the duration of the event.
+The timing chips are disposable so you can take them away with you after the event.
 Visit the Help Desk in the Event Village for assistance or to see diagrams of where to put your race chip.

 How will I know my finishing time?